-Here is an example of what this would look like when milling a FR-1 PCB Blank.
+Here's an example of what this would look like when milling a FR-1 PCB blank.

 Precision Fixturing and Toe Clamp Set

 The Precision Fixturing and Toe Clamp Set provides rigid, consistent workholding without the use of tape or glue.
 It can be used to precisely locate the corner of your material, just like the thin alignment bracket that ships with every milling machine.
-It works well with metal that's at least 1/8"(3 mm) thick, and with softer materials that are 1/4" thick or more.
+It works well with metal that's at least 1/8"(3 mm) thick and with softer materials that are 1/4" thick or more.
 Thinner stock tends to buckle and won’t stay flat under heavy clamping loads, so thicker stock is generally better.
-Read the full guide here.
+Read the full guide to learn more.

 Bolting Your Material to the Bed

-Because bolts are much stronger and more rigid than other methods of attached the material to the machine bed, like tape, there is less vibration in the workpiece.
+Because bolts are much stronger and more rigid than other methods of attached the material to the machine bed, like tape, there's less vibration in the workpiece.
 Less vibration means you can mill faster, achieve greater precision and nicer surface finishes, and increase the life of your cutting tools.
 Pretty awesome!
 The trade-off is that it takes longer to set up and there are more steps involved.
-You can read the full guide here.
+Read the full guide for details.